-Virtua offers secure, convenient online health care via eVisits, a video conferencing tool.
+Virtua offers secure, convenient Urgent Care telehealth visits via Virtua eVisits, a video conferencing tool.

-If you need a physical examination, lab work, X-rays, or other procedures, you will need to see a provider in person.
+Please note that for lab work, X-rays, other procedures, and physicals, you will need to see a provider in person.

 Monday through Friday